ztec/blog/content/post/blog/photos/2022/index.en.md

 tags: [ "3615-my-life", "photo"]
 ---

 I take a lot of picture, and 2022 does not make any exception.
-Most of them stay private but I like sharing a few.
+Most of them stay private, but I like sharing a few.
 You can see them on this post, and on Flickr.
 I will post on social platforms the one I like the most.

 There is no rules either regarding topics, groups or themes.